EOA-team/eodal_notebooks/README.md

 ## Getting started

-First of all, request access to eodal by sending a mail to lukasvalentin.graf [at] usys.ethz.ch.
+First of all, request access to eodal by sending a mail to either `lukasvalentin.graf [at] usys.ethz.ch` or `helge.aasen [at] agroscope.admin.ch` with subject `[eodal access request] <your name>`.

 Please provide:

+* your full name
 * your Github user name (to be used to grant access)
+* your institution/ organization (if applicable)
 * a short statement (2-3 sentences) about your intended usage of `eodal` including your intended area of application.

+All your information is handled confidentially and will not be passed on to any third party.

-* once you have access to `eodal` follow the Step-by-Step Guide below
+Once you have access to `eodal` follow the Step-by-Step Guide below

 ### Step-by-Step Guide